jackbuzzhealy/QA-Lottery/README.md

 Known Issues

-Improvements which I would like to make include
+Improvements which I would like to make include:

 •	Docker Swarm to work properly so that the applications can be deployed robustly

 •	To add some CSS to improve the usability

 Authors